mskaerthomason/blog/index.md

 ## Content coming soon!

 Thanks for visiting!

-You can also find me on
+You can also find me on:

 - [Twitter](twitter.com/thomasonmeg)